MattKevan/Dove-Seagull/_collect/urformen-der-kunst.md

 ---
-title: Urformen der Kunst by Karl Blossfeldt
+title: Artforms in Nature by Karl Blossfeldt
 artist: Karl Blossfeldt
 date: '2016-06-12 16:47:26'
 categories: []
 layout: collection
-lead: 'Karl Blossfeldt was a German teacher, sculptor and photographer celebrated by early modernists and the Surrealists for his pioneering close-up photography of plants and flora. '
+description: 'Karl Blossfeldt was a German teacher, sculptor and photographer celebrated by early modernists and the Surrealists for his pioneering close-up photography of plants and flora. '
-tags: []
+tag: Urformen der Kunst
 thumb: ''
-image: "blossfeldt-thumb.jpg"
+image: "collections/blossfeldt.jpg"

 ---
 Using a homemade camera and lens, he was able to magnify a subject 30 times, capturing the fine detail of his specimens.